universal-ctags/ctags/docs/optlib.rst

 constrain generating tags to only certain cases, or to grab multiple substrings to generate the tag name.

-Universal-ctags has two ways to accomplish this: multi-line regex options, and an experimental multi-table regex options described later.
+Universal Ctags has two ways to accomplish this: multi-line regex options, and an experimental multi-table regex options described later.

 The newly introduced ``--mline-regex-<LANG>`` is similar to ``--regex-<LANG>``